gccalex/wordstudy.eu/content/post/my-first-post1.md

 He spoke to them about the same thing as before.
 Nothing new.

-If Jesus would appear to you today I'm sure Hes message would never change.
+If Jesus would appear to you today I'm sure His message would never change.

 Eternal Salvation